 |

-Northumberland-Walks.co.uk - photographic walks in Northumberland.Leaplish to Hawkhirst Circular Walk, Kielder - March 2007.Introduction This walk includes lakeside paths, forest trails and tarmac roads with tremendous views of Kielder Water.
-Depending on when you do this walk you may hardly see another soul in some places.
-The walk starts at Leaplish and follows a lakeside path into the forest.
-This should also be the return route but inconsiderate tree felling had destroyed the path through the forest when we visited, so we returned along the main road.
-The path may have been reinstated when you visit, you will have to make your own judgment.
+Northumberland-Walks.co.uk - photographic walks in Northumberland.Leaplish to Hawkhirst Circular Walk, Kielder.Introduction This walk includes lakeside paths, forest trails and tarmac roads with tremendous views of Kielder Water.
+DWhen we did this walk we hardly saw another soul in some places.
+We started at Leaplish and followed a lakeside path into the forest.
+This should also have been the return route but inconsiderate tree felling had destroyed the path through the forest when we visited, so we returned along the main road.
 Total Distance is between 5 and 6 miles depending on route variations.
 Toilets - next to pub / shops at Leaplish, but not always open.

 When we did this walk however the path had been destroyed by tree felling and we took a wrong route that brought us out of the forest at the wrong place.
 This was the only visible route se we had to follow it.
 As it happens it brought us to Mounces Viewpoint which provides superb views north over the forest to the Scottish Border.